What to expect, and what not to, at the UN meeting on an Israel-Palestinian two-state solution

 The co-chairs said in a document sent to U.N. members in May that the primary goal of the meeting is to identify actions by “all relevant actors” to implement the two-state solution — and “to urgently mobilize the necessary efforts and resources to achieve this aim, through concrete and time-bound commitments.”

 French President Emmanuel Macron has pushed for a broader movement toward a two-state solution in parallel with a recognition of Israel's right to defend itself.
-He announced late Thursday that France will recognize the state of Palestine officially at the annual gathering of world leaders at the U.N.
+He announced late Thursday that France will officially recognize a Palestinian state at the annual gathering of world leaders at the U.N.
 General Assembly in late September.

-About 145 countries have recognized the state of Palestine.
-But Macron’s announcement, ahead of Monday’s meeting and amid increasing global anger over desperately hungry people in Gaza starting to die from starvation, makes France the most important Western power to do so.
+About 145 countries have recognized a Palestinian state.
+But Macron’s announcement, before Monday’s meeting and amid increasing global anger over desperately hungry people in Gaza starting to die from starvation, makes France the most important Western power to do so.

 Netanyahu’s religious and nationalist base views the West Bank as the biblical and historical homeland of the Jewish people, while Israeli Jews overwhelmingly consider Jerusalem their eternal capital.
 The city’s eastern side is home to Judaism’s holiest site, along with major Christian and Muslim holy places.